Wondering why you should become a Certified Family Life Educator (CFLE)? Learn about the benefits.

 Applicants for the CFLE credential must have completed at least a bachelor's degree at an accredited college/university.

-Accredited means a recognized regional agency for the accreditation of a Baccalaureate Institutions, Acceptable agencies include: Higher Learning Commission (HLC), Middle States Commission on Higher Education (MSCHE), New England Association of Schools and Colleges Commission on Institutions of Higher Education (NEASC CIHE), Northwest Commission on Colleges and Universities (NWCCU), Southern Association of Colleges and Schools Commission on Colleges (SACS COC), and Western Association of Schools and Colleges, Senior College and University Commission (WASC WSCUC).
+Accredited means a recognized regional agency for the accreditation of a baccalaureate institution.
+Acceptable agencies include: Higher Learning Commission (HLC), Middle States Commission on Higher Education (MSCHE), New England Association of Schools and Colleges Commission on Institutions of Higher Education (NEASC CIHE), Northwest Commission on Colleges and Universities (NWCCU), Southern Association of Colleges and Schools Commission on Colleges (SACS COC), and Western Association of Schools and Colleges, Senior College and University Commission (WASC WSCUC).

 Two Levels of Certification